GSA/digitalgov.gov/content/topics/robotic-process-automation/_index.md

 deck: "Leverage more efficient, modernized technology in government"

 # description — keep it short and clear
-summary: "Robotics process automation (RPA) technologies can automate repetitive, rules-based tasks.
+summary: "Robotic process automation (RPA) technologies can automate repetitive, rules-based tasks.
 They can be used to rapidly design, test, and deploy automations and reduce low-value work in an organization."

 aliases:
   - /topics/rpa/